 Long time followers of the blog will know that we love family camping (you can see my post on creating a family camping starter kit here).
 We usually do a couple of music festivals as a family each summer but clearly that is not an option this year in the midst of the pandemic.
 However, we desperately want to get out under the stars again this year.
 Papa Ginge has always wanted to try wild camping and it seems to be a safer option to us right now.
 So I’ve been searching for the best options for wild camping near North East England.
 I say wild but I mean wild-ish (wild camping is actually illegal in England unless you have the landowner’s permission), or more accurately, somewhere you can just keep yourself to yourself and keep away from other people and shared facilities.
-Here are my 10 favourite finds within a 1.5-hour drive of Newcastle…
+Here are my favourite wild camping near North East England finds within a 1.5-hour drive of Newcastle…

 The Barn at Easington, County Durham

 The Barn at Easington is contained within a beautiful thirty-acre farm on the coast of the unique Durham magnesian limestone plateau, and on the edge of Hawthorn Dene.
 It has stunning views of the sea, woods and fields.
 Normally you can camp there for £12 per person per night but at the moment they have stopped camping due to COVID-19.
 So this one isn’t really wild at the moment but I’m including them as they will be great to visit when the pandemic is over and I feel they are a good option for socially distanced ‘glamping’ during the pandemic.

 They are offering their Caravans and Camping Pods so that guests can be safely socially distant from each other.
 You have to take your own bed linen at the moment.
 Units will only be available on a minimum 4 day booking and they will have a mandatory gap of 2 days between bookings so that the units can be safely deep cleaned.